 What does helping other women in the workplace look like?
 What are some things that women can begin doing today to drive change for tomorrow?

 Advocate for other women in your current role, and mentor those who are coming after you.
-Your job and title might seem quite small within a world of very big fish, but if you search for a way to advance women, you can usually find one.
+Your job and title might seem quite small within a sea of very big fish, but if you search for a way to advance women, you can usually find one.

 Support and encourage other women.
 This might seem obvious, but it doesn’t happen enough.
 We must begin treating other women as our equal if we want men to do the same – this means not viewing them as competitors, but as allies.